tharunika74/Customer-Churn-Prediction-and-Retention-Analysis-/README.md

 **Key Insights**

 **The analysis revealed several factors influencing customer churn:**
-                  ****Customers with month-to-month contracts churn more frequently
-                  ****New customers are more likely to churn
-                  ****Higher monthly charges increase churn probability
+                  Customers with month-to-month contracts churn more frequently, New customers are more likely to churn, Higher monthly charges increase churn probability,
-                 **** Customers without technical support show higher churn rates
+                  Customers without technical support show higher churn rates, Retention Strategies.
-                 **** Retention Strategies
 **Based on the analysis, businesses can reduce churn by:**
-                  Encouraging customers to move to long-term contracts Offering early retention incentives for new customers Providing better support services
+                  Encouraging customers to move to long-term contracts, Offering early retention incentives for new customers, Providing better support services,
-                  Creating bundle packages for high-charge customers
+                  Creating bundle packages for high-charge customers.

 **Tools & Technologies**
         Python